GSI Outdoors Collapsible Java Drip Review

 While this dripper may not look like a good candidate for larger groups, it's made to serve up to 12 cups at a time by simply filling the cone with more grounds.
 This doesn't always provide the best flavor, so you may prefer to do fewer cups at a time and repeat.
 But if you're in a hurry or filters are scarce, go ahead and load up.

-Though the Java Drip doesn't provide as refined a flavor as the AeroPress or V60, it is a well thought out design with ideal features for camping or backpacking.
+Though the Java Drip doesn't provide the most sophisticated flavor of other brewers we reviewed, it is an incredibly portable option with some well-conceived features that are ideal for camping or backpacking.
 The silicone cone collapses down into a disc that is not quite an inch thick and just 5 inches across.
-This can slide into a backpack and cram into a small space much easier than rigid cones like the V60 or delicate ultralight drippers like the GSI Outdoors Ultralight Java Drip.
+This can slide into a backpack and cram into a small space much easier than a rigid pour-over cone, and it is much more durable than some of the ultralight options on the market.

-This coffee maker is the most portable and packable of any that we reviewed, though it isn't the lightest.
-Even though it packs small, it still weighs 4.76 ounces, over twice as much as the Melitta 1-Cup Pour-Over and over six times more than the MSR MugMate.
-While 4.76 ounces isn't much, it could certainly discourage an ultralight backpacker.
-Keep in mind that it can be lightened slightly by leaving the cover behind and just bringing the cone, though remember you will also need filters.
+This coffee maker is one of the most portable and packable of any that we reviewed, although it isn't the lightest.
+Even though it packs small, it still weighs 4.76 ounces which is in the middle of the pack.
+While sub-5 ounces isn't much, it weighs enough to dissuade an ultralight backpacker or through-hiker.
+You could shave some grams by leaving behind the lid, but you will still need to make sure you have sufficient filters for your trip.

 We love the ease of use, packability, and capacity of the GSI Collapsible Java Drip.
 The small profile means it's great for the space-minded adventurer, and the number of cups it's able to brew at once makes it great for group outings.
 It can be collapsed and tossed into your camp box along with your headlamp, camp-stove, and tent stakes, and will be ready to use whenever you head out for the weekend.
 (Everyone has a box like this, right?)